 The Pre-Screening Submission Process

-Jazz vocalist or classical violinist, tenor saxophonist or countertenor, all applicants for admission to the Music Department must submit three audio or video recordings by the January 1st Pre-screening Submission Deadline.
+Jazz vocalist or classical violinist, tenor saxophonist or countertenor, all applicants for admission to the Music Department must submit three audio or video recordings.
 All pre-screening recordings are submitted online.
 You can upload your Music prescreening audition recordings here: https://app.decisiondesk.com/clients/cornishmusic/apply

 The Music Department only accepts and reviews online submissions.
 Do NOT submit CDs, DVDs, audiotapes, cassettes, MIDI files, or videotapes, as these will NOT be reviewed.
 Our online submission process will ask you to list the following information for each recording that you submit: